AI therapist: Effectiveness and controversy

+Chatbot-related suicides

-On the same day as the study was published, a California couple filed a wrongful death lawsuit against OpenAI in the Superior Court of California, after their 16 year old son, Adam Reine, committed suicide.
-According to the lawsuit, Reine began using ChatGPT in 2024 to help with challenging schoolwork, but the latter would become his "closest confidant" after prolongued use.
+On August 26, 2025, a California couple filed a wrongful death lawsuit against OpenAI in the Superior Court of California, after their 16-year-old son, Adam Reine, committed suicide.
+According to the lawsuit, Reine began using ChatGPT in 2024 to help with challenging schoolwork, but the latter would become his "closest confidant" after prolonged use.
 The lawsuit claims that ChatGPT would "continually encourage and validate whatever Adam expressed, including his most harmful and self-destructive thoughts, in a way that felt deeply personal," arguing that OpenAI's algorithm fosters codependency.
+OpenAI responded to the accusations by saying ChatGPT was made with the aim of offering genuine help, and claimed they were working to improve its safeguards for prolonged interactions and users experiencing mental health issues.

-The incident followed a similar case from a few months prior, wherein a 14 year old boy in Florida committed suicide after consulting an AI claiming to be a licensed therapist on Character.AI.
+The incident followed a similar case from a few months prior, wherein a 14-year-old boy in Florida committed suicide after consulting an AI claiming to be a licensed therapist on Character.AI.
 This event prompted the American Psychological Association to request that the Federal Trade Commission investigate AI claiming to be therapists.
 Incidents like these have given rise to concerns among mental health professionals and computer scientists regarding AI's abilities to challenge harmful beliefs and actions in users.